 - Instructional Coordinators: Instructional coordinators create and manage school curricula and other educational materials.
 They help teachers implement effective classroom learning strategies and measure the effectiveness of what’s being taught and how.
 The average annual salary for instructional coordinators is roughly $64,450.

-These are just a few of the career opportunities available to EdD graduates.
-The fact of the matter is that there is no shortage of careers you can pursue with a doctorate in education.
+These are just a few of the many career opportunities available to EdD graduates.

 What is a PhD in Education?